Benefits of Dried Blueberries

 8. They Encourage Healthy Brain Function

-The flavonoids found in this fruit have been linked with improving cognitive functions such as memory and learning in some studies.
+The flavonoids found in this fruit have been linked with improving cognitive functions such as memory and learning in some studies

 How Many Dried Blueberries Should You Eat Per Day?